Sign in

 Unique Properties of Cold Rolled Steel

-• Strength &#; Cold Rolled Steel can exhibit up to 20% greater strength than Hot Rolled Steel, making it more suitable for high-stress applications.
+• Strength: Cold Rolled Steel can be up to 20% stronger than its hot-rolled counterpart, making it a preferable choice for high-stress applications.

-&#; Cold Rolled Steel generally has a smoother and shinier surface, free of rust and scale.
+• Surface Finish: The surface of Cold Rolled Steel is typically smoother and shinier, devoid of rust and scale.

 COMMON COLD ROLLED STEEL PRODUCTS